Search here...

 Customer Data

 Customer data is a goldmine for understanding pain points.
-It encompasses a variety of information, including demographics, behaviour, and preferences.
-Analysing this data provides insights into what challenges customers are facing.
+It encompasses a variety of information, including demographics, behavior, and preferences.
+Analyzing this data provides insights into what challenges customers are facing.

 • Create surveys through platforms like SurveyMonkey, Google Forms, or Type form to gather direct insights from customers.